Countly/countly-sdk-documentation/flutter/current.md

 </p>
 <pre><code class="JavaScript">Countly.recordNetworkTrace(networkTraceKey, responseCode, requestPayloadSize, responsePayloadSize, startTime, endTime);</code></pre>
 <p>
-  `networkTraceKey` is a unique identifier of the API endpoint you are targeting or just the url you are targeting, all params should be stripped.
+  <code>networkTraceKey</code> is a unique identifier of the API endpoint you are
+  targeting or just the url you are targeting, all params should be stripped.
 You would also provide the received response code, sent payload size in bytes, received payload size in bytes, request start time timestamp in milliseconds, and request end finish timestamp in milliseconds.
 </p>
 <h1>User consent</h1>
 <p>